 The following resources are designed to assist you in your career development.
-If you want to further discuss these, or any other questions you may have about how race or ethnicity might influence your career decisions, make an appointment with the career development coordinator for disability, diversity, and veteran initiatives, Tatiana Leavitt.
+If you want to further discuss these, or any other questions you may have about how race or ethnicity might influence your career decisions, schedule an appointment with the Center for Career Development & Academic Exploration.

 When applying for internships or employment, there are a number of questions to ask in your search for an inclusive workplace:

 - How do I know if an employer is truly committed to diversity?

 - DiversityInc compiles an annual list of the Top 50 Companies for diversity, companies make the list based on their talent pipeline, talent development, commitment of leadership, and supplier diversity.
 Companies on this list are considered to be the most inclusive for employees.

 - Glassdoor allows you to see what actual employees have to say about any company, simply search and find out what people are saying about company culture and climate.

 - What are some resources to help me with my internship or job search?